-Sarah Burrows, Ed.D.Director of the Internship Program; Assistant Professor of Communication
+Sarah Burrows, Ed.D.Director of the Internship Program; Associate Professor of Communication

 - Ed.D.
 Organizational Leadership & Communication, Northeastern University, A.B.D.